Definition:

 Key Points:

-- Shorter TIs reduce average PFD.
+- Shorter TIs reduce average PFD but cause more operational churn.

 - Specified in the Safety Requirements Specification (SRS).